ytyulkinaxway/axway-open-docs/content/en/docs/central/connected_agent_common_reference/manage_subscription_workflow.md

 ## API provider: subscription preparation

-If the API provider does not allow an API consumer to create his Application (Axway API Gateway) or Usage plan (AWS Gateway), he has to prepare the required objects (application/Usage plan) in advance for the API consumer to use.
-There is no need to add credentials at that point: they will be automatically created by the Discovery Agent during the subscription workflow to ensure their uniqueness.
+If the API provider does not allow an API consumer to create his Application (Axway API Gateway) or Usage plan (AWS Gateway), then he must prepare the required objects (application/Usage plan) in advance for the API consumer to use.
+It is not necessary to add credentials at that point; they will be automatically created by the Discovery Agent during the subscription workflow to ensure their uniqueness.

 ### Axway API Gateway custom field